Freedom for People with Disabilities

 - Ensure that every public building is ADA compliant.

-- In partnership with the Office of Representation, establish a Statewide Disabilities Council inside state government that ensures that people with disabilities are represented throughout the executive branch of government.
-This Council would draw from existing organizations and communities and would:
+- Establish a Statewide Disabilities Council that ensures that people with disabilities are represented throughout the executive branch of government.

-- Ensure the full implementation of the Olmstead Act and the State Olmstead Plan as approved in 2005; all people with disabilities should have access to integrated services and programs.
+- Ensure the full implementation of the Olmstead Act and the State Olmstead Plan.

 - Provide direct oversight of government disability programs.